PrajwalSonawane/eth-trading-bot/README.md

 # Profit Making Trading Bot

-This is a simple trading bot that interacts with the Binance API to execute buy and sell orders on the ETH/USDT pair.
+This is a simple **Trading Bot** that interacts with the **Binance API** to execute buy and sell orders on the **ETH/USDT** pair.
 The bot executes trades at scheduled times and tracks the profit made from those trades.

 ## Prerequisites